Obviously Five Believers

 “Well?”, I say.
 “Well …?”

-Images of a wood fire and somebody playing an accordion, flash through my mind.
+Images of somebody playing an accordion, flash through my mind.

-“Then he recorded Can You Please Crawl Out Your Window? in December 1965, and fell flat on his face,” are Raymond’s conclusive words on the subject.
+“Then he recorded Can You Please Crawl Out Your Window? in December 1965, and fell flat on his face,” are Raymond’s conclusive statement on the subject.

 I am thinking of something intelligent to say.
 Something which can bring the discussion up to a whole new level.
-Something which can ensure that my name is forever written with gold in the great and eternal hall of Dylanology.
-I feel it building up inside, but a just as I’m about to open my mouth, an old, white Wolksvagen down the road catch my attention.
-Hell, where did that museum piece come from?
-The old car is moving slowly, very slowly, and drifts back and forth between the right and left side of the road.
-In another country than Sweden one could have thought the driver was humming along to Bob’s Driftin’ Too Far From Shore, but being where we are, on a Swedish highway in Sweden, the God forsaken truth must be the driver is listening to some obscure Swedish folk dance and fiddle music.
+Something which can ensure that my name is forever written with gold in the illuminated, eternal hall of Dylanology.
+I feel it building up inside, but a just as I’m about to open my mouth, an old, white Wolksvagen in front of us catch my attention.
+Did it escape from a museum?
+The old car is moving very slowly, and drifts back and forth between the right and left side of the road.
+In another country than Sweden one could have thought the driver was humming along to Bob’s Driftin’ Too Far From Shore, but being on a Swedish highway in Sweden, the driver must be listening to Swedish folk dance.

 “Why don’t they stay on their farms?”